kubeflow/kubeflow/releasing/auto-update/README.md

 ## Kustomize package

-Common variables should be et in `base/kustomization.yaml` and `base/params.env`; e.g.
+Common variables should be set in `base/kustomization.yaml` and `base/params.env`; e.g.

   * Base docker image
   * Repos to check out